adomokos/light-service/README.md

 ### Your first action

-LightService's building blocks are actions that are normally be composed within an organizer, but can be run independently.
+LightService's building blocks are actions that are normally composed within an organizer, but can be run independently.
 Let's make a simple greeter action.
 Each action can take an optional list of expected inputs and promised outputs.
 If these are specified and missing at action start and stop respectively, an exception will be thrown.